noneedofthat/ecopulse/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:5173`
+The app will be available at localhost

 ### Build